Cyuzuzo-U-Alpha/Property-Management-System./README.md

 It Contains:
-Django templates and forms.
+Django templates and forms,
-Implement user authentication and authorization.
-Develop interactive features like search, filtering, and dashboards.
-User experience (UX) in web application design.
+Implement user authentication and authorization, Develop interactive features like search, filtering, and dashboards, And User experience (UX) in web application design.